Understanding CVE-2007-5770: The Widespread SSL CN Validation Flaw in Ruby

 The Resolution and Better Verification Patterns

 Addressing this vulnerability required the Ruby core team to update each individual network library to explicitly perform hostname verification.
-They accomplished this by integrating the post_connection_check method into the connection sequence for Net::IMAP, Net::POP, Net::SMTP, and the others.
+They accomplished this by integrating the post_connection_check method into the connection sequence for Net::IMAP, Net::POP, Net::SMTP, and the others6.

-After the initial SSL handshake and the cryptographic validation of the certificate, this explicit check compares the hostname requested by the client against the CN and SAN fields of the presented certificate.
+After the initial SSL handshake and the cryptographic validation of the certificate, this explicit check compares the hostname requested by the client against the CN and SAN fields of the presented certificate7.
 If the values do not match, the connection is immediately terminated, and an OpenSSL::SSL::SSLError is raised.

 Modern versions of Ruby handle this correctly by default across the entire standard library.
-When you use Net::SMTP or Net::IMAP today, they automatically verify both the certificate chain and the hostname, ensuring that you are communicating securely with the intended recipient.
+When you use Net::SMTP or Net::IMAP today, they automatically verify both the certificate chain and the hostname, ensuring that you are communicating securely with the intended recipient8.

 Lessons for Long-Term Security